Hiro427/creader/README.md

 ### Keymaps/Navigation

-In some states of the app Ctrl+C works correctly in only in some cases, I think it has to do with gum.
+Only in some states of the app does Ctrl+C works correctl, I think it has to do with how I'm using gum, but I'm not sure.
 As a result I've added in options to gum menus for Exiting and Going Back.

 <details>
 <summary>While Reading Manga</summary>